Hardware Flavor Definitions

 - Users write trait names without the

-prefix in flavor definitions - The system automatically adds
+CUSTOM_prefix in flavor definitions - The system automatically adds

-when interacting with Ironic APIs - Trait names must be uppercase with alphanumeric characters and underscores
+CUSTOM_when interacting with Ironic APIs - Trait names must be uppercase with alphanumeric characters and underscores

-Flavor Matcher
+Flavor Synchronization

 Nova Flavor Property Derivation

 Nova flavor properties (vcpus, ram, disk) are derived from the device-type resource class for convenience.
-For bare metal flavors, these properties are informational only - the actual scheduling is done through the extra_specs
+For bare metal flavors, these properties are informational only - the actual scheduling is done through the extra_specs properties where resource consumption is set to 0.
+See OpenStack Ironic flavor configuration documentation for details on how Nova flavors work with Ironic.

 Derived properties: